emmawalshdev/kaytea_art/TESTING.md

     * The 'Product Admin' link under 'Account' on the navigation bar allows the user to add a product to the store.
     * The 'Post Blog' button on the blog overview page allows the user to add a blog to the site.
     * Edit and delete buttons are visible within product pages only to the superuser.
-    * All CRUD operations can be easily executed on the Admin site.
+    * All CRUD operations can be easily executed from the Admin site.

 2. To be able to add/edit and delete blog content on the website so that I can keep the page fresh.
     * The 'Post Blog' button on the blog overview page allows the user to add a blog to the site.
-    * Edit and delete buttons are visible within product and blog pages only to the superuser.
+    * Edit and delete buttons are visible within blog detail pages, only to the superuser.
-    * All CRUD operations can be easily executed on the Admin site.
+    * All CRUD operations can be easily executed from the Admin site.

 **Online shop admin**
 1. To receive order notifications so that I begin preparing these.
-    * A webhook has been set up to nofify the superuser when an order has been submitted.
+    * The order will be saved to both stripe and the admin panel.
+    * In a future release, a webhook will also be setup to notify the superuser by email.

 2. To be able to provide a commision quote based on canvas size and number of pets.
 This would help me to better understand the user's needs before I contact them.
     * 'Canvas size' and 'number of pets' fields have been included on the pet commissions form.
 This information, along with contact details for the user is designed to help the Artist calculate a rough quote.

 ## Manual Testing on Live Site